laravel/docs/blade.md

 > {note} Be very careful when echoing content that is supplied by users of your application.
 Always use the escaped, double curly brace syntax to prevent XSS attacks when displaying user supplied data.

+#### Default values for undefined variables

+Blade does not check if a variable exists before it prints it, which might lead to PHP notices like "Undefined variable a".

+If you cannot be sure if the variable has been defined, use the following code to provide a default value:

+    {{ $variable or 'default' }}

+This is a shorthand code that is the equivalent of the following PHP code:

+    isset($variable) ? $variable : 'default'

 #### Rendering JSON

 Sometimes you may pass an array to your view with the intention of rendering it as JSON in order to initialize a JavaScript variable.
 For example: